EyringMLClimateGroup/Dogra26JGRMachineLearningAndComputation_QMLTurbulence/README.md

 Folders:
 - libs: circuits.py (QNN circuit layouts), qnn_models.py (QNN models based on circuits in circuits.py and training), helpers.py (helper for plotting), dataloading.py (functions to load and preprocess the training data)
 - abl_heights: data for boundary layer top as part of preprocessing
-- spectra: spectra from Figure 2
+- spectra: spectra from Figure 2 (generate data in notebook)
-- figures: pdf files of the figures
+- figures: pdf files of the figures (generate in notebooks)
-- QNN_results: performance and output data of the QNN
+- QNN_results: performance and output data of the QNN (generate data in notebooks)
 - cl_results: performance and output data of the cl.
-NN
+NN (generate data in notebooks)

 Other files:
-- Smagorinsky.txt: prediction from applying Smagorinsky closure to the coarse data
+- Smagorinsky.txt: prediction from applying Smagorinsky closure to the coarse data (generate data in notebook)
 - coarsegraining.py: script for coarse graining the high-resolution data

 ### Data